 We can provide this service for any company website that’s built on WordPress or HubSpot.

 As a first step, we work together to determine the right filters.
-This sounds easy, but it actually takes some careful consideration.
 Having too few filters or too many each comes with its own problems.
 You also want to be sure you’re speaking in your customers’ language.

 Then, we'll work together on building your learning center, tagging and sorting your content accordingly

 Finally, we make sure your team knows how to update it.
-After all, your learning center should be a living thing, not a museum dedicated to all of the content you’ve already produced.
-As your team produces new content, you’ll need to know how to tag and sort it.
+After all, your learning center is not a museum dedicated to all of the content you’ve already produced.
+You’ll need to know how to tag and sort new content that gets published.
 We want you to be able to use and update it without having to call us for help.

 How to know your learning center is working